bloomberg/bde-tools/doc/bde_repo.rst

 The values of a variable can reference other variables.
-After all of the option files have been read, variables are evaluated by recursive expansion, in a manner similar to Make variables.
+After all of the option files have been read, variables are evaluated by recursive expansion, in a manner similar to ``make`` variables.
 Thus, a variable can not refer to itself, or it will result in an infinite recursion during expansion.